YanLiu96/NLP_question_classification_system/readme.md

-# Coursework 1: Question classification description
+# NLP project: Question classification system description

 This readme contain 3 sections: Project Structure, Running of code, Description for each function.